aoyin1106/VG101/README.md

 printf("So what should I write in a README file???\n");

 ## About HC
 This repository belongs to VG101 2018SU Full Assignment Group 1.
-Students from other groups should not copy any code here, or you will eat an HC, which is not delicious.
+If you are from other groups, you should not copy any code here, or you will eat an HC, which is not delicious.